 This course provides a survey of statistical methods, with examples taken from sociology, psychology, education, and related fields.
 A minimum background in mathematics is assumed.
 Topics include descriptive statistics, measure of central tendency and variability, probability, binomial and normal distributions, estimation, correlation, regression sampling distributions, and hypothesis testing.
-Competency met: Quantitative and Symbolic Reasoning.
+Prerequisite: Introductory Algebra Competency.
 Three lecture hours per week.
-Fall, Spring, Summer
+3 credits Fall, Spring, Summer

 - Create and interpret distributions of data using various types of charts and graphs.

 - Determine the appropriate measures of center and dispersion for different types of distributions and use them to describe the properties of the distributions, and

 - Perform least squares regression and use the results to describe and make inferences about data.

 - Determine and use simple probability to construct a discrete probability distribution and determine the expected value and use to solve applications.

 - Solve problems using the normal distribution and sampling distribution of the mean and proportion (with sigma known and unknown) including finding probabilities